AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/practitionerrole-dh-base-1-issues.md

   </tr>
   <tr>
         <td>location (cardinality)</td>
         <td>This profile currently supports multiple locations at which a practitioner provides care.
-Analysis of a full set of use cases for this profile is required to determine if it should support a single location only.</td>
+Investigation is required to determine if the max. cardinality of location should remain as many or be constrained to 1.
+Multiple locations may lead to ambiguity on what roles and specialties a practitioner is performing for an organisation at a specific location and what healthcare services are being supported at a specific location.</td>
-        <td>n/a</td>
+        <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/95">ci-fhir-r4/issues/95</a></td>
   </tr>
   <tr>
         <td>location (Reference)</td>